 Wearing the right pair of shoes can prevent plantar fasciitis as well as bruises on the padding areas of your feet.
 For examples of the best types of shoes for reducing the symptoms of plantar fasciitis, click on this link.

 My favorite running shoe is the Nike Pegasus.
 There are now multiple different Nike Pegasus options (34, 35, 36), but I actually prefer the 34 still.
-The Nike Pegasus 34 is an affordable running shoe for men or women, and I have been happy using them for years.
-Compared to the other models, the Pegaus 34 is a bit wider, and also it is more affordable now.
+The Nike Pegasus 34 is an affordable running shoe for men or women, and I have been happily using them for years.
+Compared to the other models, the Pegasus 34 is a bit wider, and also it is more affordable now.